Frequently Asked Questions

-While we do not have a formal “Before Care”program, we do allow students to be dropped off as early as 7:45 a.m. (though bused students may arrive earlier depending on their scheduled route).
-CMCS has a rich yet affordable After Care (link to page) program that starts immediately after school and goes until 5:45 p.m., Monday through Thursday for $7 per day if signed up in advance.
-We even offer Specialty Club programs during After Care that are an additional fee depending on the program.
+While we do not have a formal “Before Care”program, we do allow students to be dropped off as early as 7:30 a.m. (though bused students may arrive earlier depending on their scheduled route).
+CMCS has a rich yet affordable After School Enrichment Club that starts immediately after school and goes until 4:30 p.m., Monday through Thursday for $7 per day if signed up in advance.
+We even offer Specialty Club programs that are an additional fee depending on the program.
 Art, music and sewing are a few of the Specialty Club programs we’ve offered in the past.
 Check the latest weekly newsletter for current after school Specialty Club offerings.

 How much homework do you assign?

 While CMCS does have daily homework, it is intentionally kept as minimal as possible.
 Dr. Maria Montessori believed children should do their work at school.
 She placed a high value on children developing their relationships with their family and members of their community when they were not at school.
 Today parents are constantly trying to model a healthy balance between work and family and Montessori encourages children early on to understand that a well lived life involves more then just disciplined work.
 It also involves time spent caring for the people and environments where you live and having time to relax and rejuvenate and reflect and meditate.